Glossary of terms provided at the end of the book.

 Khalid bin Al Waleed!

-The JF-17 has been a remarkable fighter plane that is perhaps the first competent combat aircraft designed (at least partially) and built in the Muslim world.
-It is a symbol of success not only as a weapon system but as a remarkably effective development paradigm.
-A truly remarkable feature of the FC-1 / JF-17 has been the willingness of its development team to improvise.
+A truly remarkable feature of the FC-1 / JF-17, the joint fighter project between Pakistan and China, has been the willingness of its development team to improvise.
 Significant changes have been made mid-program and even at the very end of the program timetable.

 This is in contrast to Western design houses where original frameworks are strictly maintained – notice the F-22 and the Eurofighter, where certain design parameters were doggedly followed when they could have clearly done better by changing course midway.